MRCIEU/ewascatalog/docker/docker-problems.md

 didn't matter on one version of macos, but did on another (unsure which).
 Can add/modify groups by going to `System Preferences > Users & Groups`, clicking the `+` symbol selecting "Group" in the new account drop-down list, creating the group "docker" and adding your username to it.

+4. Build fails when FROM image isn't cached - in the Dockerfile for the webserver [`../webserver/Dockerfile`](../webserver/Dockerfile) it starts with `FROM tutum/nginx`.
+There was an error encountered when building this container without a cached tutum/nginx image.
+This is fixable by pulling the image before building - i.e. by running `docker pull IMAGE` where `IMAGE` = the exact image which docker was searching for.
+For me this image was: `docker.io/tutum/nginx@sha256:69a727916ab40de88f66407fb0115e35b759d7c6088852d901208479bec47429`.
+Link to GitHub issue explaining it: [LINK](https://github.com/moby/buildkit/issues/2033).

 ## Linux

 ### OS version